-2.29 General Policy - Council Tax collection rates are down 1.1% at the end of September 2020, which in cash terms equates to around £1m, however, this is in part due to some customers deferring payments from April/May this year to February/March next year.
-The recovery process had been halted however this has now recommenced.
+2.28 General Policy - Council Tax collection rates are down 1.2% at the end of November 2020, which in cash terms equates to around £1.1m, however, this is in part due to some customers deferring payments from April/May this year to February/March next year.
+The recovery process had been recommenced with the first court date scheduled for mid-January 2021.
 Information is being provided to WG on a regular basis regarding this issue.